gituser12981u2/audio_visualizer/README.md

 Switch visualization modes dynamically with configured hotkeys.
 For example, the default keybindings are:

--'ctrl+h': horizontal ltr mode
+- 'ctrl+h': horizontal ltr mode
--'ctrl+l': horizontal rtl mode
+- 'ctrl+l': horizontal rtl mode
--'ctrl+j': vertical mode
+- 'ctrl+j': vertical mode

+### Themes

+Themes allow you to customize the visual appearance of the audio visualizer:

+- **background_color**: Set to a 'RGB' value like '255;0;0' for red, or 'default to use the terminal's default color.
+- **bar_color**: Set to a 'RGB' value or 'default' to use the terminal's default color.

 ### Command Line Options